-There are four major reasons why modularity is important:
+There are four major reasons why adaptability is important:

-- Modularity allows versatility.
+- Adaptability allows versatility.
 Scrum has been successful in a wide variety of product and project contexts.
-It’s been used for everything from traditional software development to designing a new granola bar or complex integrated defense systems.
-No single prescriptive approach could work in all of those different contexts.
-You need something that is modular to adapt to the specific strategic context of your company.
+It’s been used for everything from traditional software development to designing complex integrated defense systems.
+No single prescriptive approach could work in those different contexts.
+You need something that can adapt to the specific strategic context of your business.

-- Deploying incrementally is easier and works better.
-If you have a modular context and you define all of the inter-connections between modules ahead of time (namely what the goal of the module is, what the input to the module is, and what the output of the module is) then it doesn’t matter what happens inside that black-box.
-As long as it meets those constraints, it still satisfies the goal of the module.
-This means that you don’t need to have an entire solution delivered in one “big bang” at the very beginning of your scaling.
-It frees you to iteratively use Scrum to incrementally develop the modules that are most important to you and, after several iterations, have a fully-fledged scaled Scrum.
+- Adaptability supports incremental transformation.
+With a adaptive context all of the interconnections between the components are defined ahead of time so it doesn’t matter what happens within them as long as it meets those constraints, it still satisfies the goal of the component.
+That means you don’t need to have an entire solution delivered in one “big bang” at the beginning of your scaling.
+It frees you to use Scrum to incrementally develop the teams or business units that are most important to you or most ready for transformation.
+After several iterations, you'll have a fully scaled Scrum.

 Scaling Scrum is not just about multiple teams, or implementing Scrum across your organization, or supporting globally distributed teams, or scaling velocity which can multiply your team power back a factor of 5.
 All of these require Agile Leadership.
 This is why Scrum@Scale is used by the Agile Leadership Academy to train executives on how to build Agile companies.

-Are you a CSM?
-CSPO?
+Are you a Scrum Master?
+A Scrum Product Owner?
 A coach?
 A manager?
 A leader?
 An engineer?

 Are you ready to unleash the full potential of your organization or those of your clients?